SergioGonzalezGomez/kenjo-back/README.md

 # kenjo-challenge-backend

-Errores Técnicos:

-Crear el archivo .env con la conexión a la db de mongoDB.
-He creado una constande urlDB para conectara al link del .env desde index.js He eliminado la url del git del package.json

-En el ngOnInit del album-list.component.ts abrí llaves para meter un console.log(QUITAR)

-Errores Funcionales:

-Error: En el album.microservice.js en la funcion find devuelve el primer registro en vez de todos.
-Solución: Sustituyo el findResult[0] por findResult como parámetro de send para que me devuelva todos.
+ Technical Errors Resolved:

+I created the file .env with conection to the db in MongoDb

+I created the urlDb constfor connect the link from .env to the index.js file.

+I deleted the url from the git file from the package.json

+Functional Errors Resolved:

+Error: In album.microservice.js file the function find returns the first record instead of all of them.
-y he NO quitado el findquery.
+Solution: I replace the findResult[0] with findResult as the send parameter in order to get all the records. y he NO quitado el findquery.

-En album.microservice.js he rellenado el updateById cogiendo como ejemplo el deleteById y he hecho las variabless de title, year, artist, photoUrl y score para declararlas usando req.body.
-En la funcion AlbumModel.updateOne(updateQuery) he añadido el {$set para que coja los parametros de las variables declaradas}.
-En el res devuelvo con el .send todas las variables cambiadas

-He creado el componente update-album-dialog.

-En el album-list.component.html he implementado el evento click con la funcion openDialogUpdateAlbum(album, i), para que abra el html del nuevo componente updatealbumdialog.

-En album-list.component.ts añado la funcion openDialogUpdateAlbum y le paso como parametros el index y el album  llamando al componente UpdateAlbumDialogComponent para que pille la data de ese album e importo el MatDialog

-En el update-album-dialog.component.html he copiado el new-album.dialog.html cambiando la funcion del boton evento confirm a updateAlbum(album).
+In album.microservice.js I filled the updateById taking as example the deleteById function and added the title, year, artist, photoUrl and score variables in order to declare them using req.body.
+In the function AlbumModel.updateOne(updateQuery) I added {$set} in order to take the declared variables parameters and in the res I return the changed variables with .send.

+I created the update-album-dialog component.

+In the album-list.component.html file I implemented the click event in the openDialogUpdateAlbum(album, i) function in order to open the html file from the new component updatealbumdialog.

+In the album-list.component.ts I imported the MatDialog and added the openDialogUpdateAlbum function and insert the index and album parameters calling the updateAlbumDialogComponent in order to get the data from the album.

+In the update-album-dialog.component.html I copied the new-album.dialog.html changing the function of the confirm button to updateAlbum(album)
 Copio el update-album-dialog.scss del new-album-dialog.scss para que tenga los mismo estilos.

-En el update-album-dialog.component.ts paso la infromación del album que se quiere actualizar con this.data en cada propiedad de album.
-Inyecto el mat_dialog_data para recuperar la data que quiero actualizar.
-La funcion updateAlbum la copio como createNewAlbum y cambio el post a put y añado el id a la url con this.data._id.

-He creado el componente Services: he importado Injectable, Observable, Subject y tap.
-He creado la variable privada _refresh$ para que refresce la página cada vez que se hace update y se cree un nuevo album.
-Creo las funciones createNewAlbum, getAlbum y UpdateAlbum para pasarlas con el servicio a new-album.dialog.ts y a update-album-dialog.components.ts
+In the update-album-dialog.component.ts I provide the album information to be updated with this.data on each album property.
+I inyected the mat_dialog_data in order to get the data that I want to update.
+I copied the updateAlbum function taking the createNewAlbum as example and changed the post to put and added the id to the url with this.data._id

+I created the Services component: I imported Injectable, Observable, Subject and tap.
+I created the private variable _refresh$ in order to refresh the page every time there is an update or an album is created.
+I created the createNewAlbum, getAlbum and UpdateAlbum functions in order to provide them with the service to new-album.dialog.ts and update-album-dialog.ts.

+I tried to refresh the album list after using update-album-dialog but I couldn't achieve it.
+You have to refresh the page manually.

+I created the Score component in order to insert the 1-5 score into the album list but couldn't achieve to show it, nor that the openDialogScorealbum remembered the socre you have selected.
+However it changes the database (altough in the second click instead of the first).